 Single-stage regulators lower pressure in one step to produce pressure within a specific range.
 Regulators devised in this manner will show a negligible variation in delivery pressure as the cylinder pressure decreases during use.
 For this reason, single-stage regulators are most appropriate for jobs where a constant outlet pressure is not critical, where an operator can watch and readjust pressure, or where inlet pressure is steady.

 Dual-stage regulators have the same function as single-stage regulators.
-However, delivery pressure remains the same as cylinder pressure declines.
-Greater accuracy in pressure control is sustained because the pressure reduction is brought about in two steps.
+However, delivery pressure holds constant as cylinder pressure declines.
+Greater accuracy in pressure control is sustained because the pressure reduction is performed in two steps.
 Dual-stage regulators are suggested for applications requiring a constant outlet pressure over the life of a gas cylinder.

 In our terms, we refer back to two definitions: